CugPaul/BranchPredictor-Stats/README.md

 >"**Berti: an Accurate and Timely Local-Delta Data Prefetcher**".
 >To appear in _55th Proceedings of the International Symposium on Microarchitecture_ (MICRO-55), October 2022.

+## Modifications
+We use several branch statistics scripts to analyze the per-branch distribution of branch prediction in ChampSim, implementing the approach with reference to BranchNet scripts.

 ## Overview